Quickstart — bind many members from one agent

 Each OrganismRef carries the stable id; the concrete

-organism crate gives you the typed constructor:
+organism crate gives you the typed constructor.
+Standalone

 use attest::Aggregator;